cauchy-schwarz-inequality/estado/README.md

 ## Task states

-There is support for interpreting task states using the `estado.resource_registry.Registry` class.
+There is support for interpreting task states.
+We can use the `estado.resource_registry.Registry` class to register function resources.

-Given a registry initialized with a simple function:
+Given a registry initialized with a function:

 ``` python
 from estado.resource_registry import Registry